-In 1999, CARFAC was certified by the Canadian Artists and Producers Professional Relations Tribunal (CAPPRT) as the collective bargaining representative for visual and media artists in Canada, as recognized by the federal Status of the Artist legislation.
+In 1999, CARFAC was certified by the Canadian Artists and Producers Professional Relations Tribunal (CAPPRT), which is now the Canadian Industrial Relations Board (CIRB) as the collective bargaining representative for visual and media artists in Canada, as recognized by the federal Status of the Artist legislation.

 The federal Status of the Artist Act (1992, c.33) recognizes the important role of the creator in society and promotes an understanding of the unique manner in which artists work.
 As such, it strives to improve the economic, social and political status of professional artists through fair compensation for their work as well as the implementation of social benefits that other laborers enjoy.
 The legislation attempts to place artists on an equal footing with other professionals in the labour market and to earn a more equitable share of the profits on their work within the public art economy.
 As a result, the Status legislation has significant implications for labour law, contract law, copyright law, etc.